atif-1402/minimal-waybar-omarchy/README.md

    - New Look
    - Similar to end 4 dots bar
    - custom window.sh to grep active window (no hyprland/window module)
-   - weather module automatically set location by your IP
+   - <del> weather module automatically set location by your IP </del>
    - custom media module (no mpris)
    - More!